On this page some of my more recent presentations and publications are shown.

 On 17 September 2016, René Smits participated in a workshop organised by the European Banking Institute and hosted by the Università degli Studi di Bologna on Reflections on the design and implementation of the European Banking Union.
 His notes from the workshop can be found here.

 On 12 August 2016, René Smits together with John Taylor, of the Centre for Commercial Law Studies Queen Mary University of London, gave an extensive presentation on Bank Holding Regulation from an African comparative law perspective at the South African Reserve Bank.
-The results of their joint research is scheduled to be published as an academic contribution under the title: Bank Holding Supervision: A Comparative Inventory and A Call for Pan-African Regulation.
+The results of their joint research has been published as an academic contribution under the title: Bank Holding Company Regulation in Kenya, Nigeria and South Africa: A Comparative Inventory and A Call for Pan-African Regulation.
+Available at the Journal of Banking Regulation or SSRN.

 During the International Law Association’s 77th biennial conference, held in Johannesburg (South Africa) from 7-11 August 2016, René Smits, together with John Taylor, of the Centre for Commercial Law Studies Queen Mary University of London, gave a brief presentation on Bank Holding Regulation from an African comparative law perspective at the meeting of MOCOMILA, the ILA’s committee on international monetary law.